Get Access to Autodesk Maya Indie Software with Affordable Prices

 *Note that this limit varies depending on the country of use.

 Autodesk Maya Indie is intended to provide independent artists with a more affordable way to license Maya on their commercial projects.
-However, it is not intended to be used by people or organizations that generate more than USD $100,000* per year in revenues or on projects with budgets of over USD $100,000.
+However, it is not intended to be used by people or organizations that generate more than $100,000 USD* per year in revenues or on projects with budgets of over $100,000 USD.

 Here are some example scenarios to help you better understand when and where you are eligible to use Maya Indie:

 The key distinction is whether what you are doing can be reasonably considered to be your own work or whether you are working for hire.
-If you are producing and selling your own intellectual property (IP) and make less than USD $100,000/yr doing so, you qualify to use Maya Indie.
-If you are working for hire for an organization that makes over USD $100,000 a year, even if you are making less, then you do not qualify to use Maya Indie.
-We expect companies making more than USD $100,000/yr to pay for the full commercial licenses of the software they need (as well as the artists).
+If you are producing and selling your own intellectual property (IP) and make less than $100,000 USD/yr doing so, you qualify to use Maya Indie.
+If you are working for hire for an organization that makes over $100,000 USD a year, even if you are making less, then you do not qualify to use Maya Indie.
+We expect companies making more than $100,000/yr to pay for the full commercial licenses of the software they need (as well as the artists).

 *Note that this limit varies depending on the country of use.